vonovak/react-navigation-header-buttons/README.md

 This limitation may look weird, but it should not really bother you in any way: if you need to have state in your items, lift the state up.
 The limitation exists because we need to be able to transform declarative React elements into imperative calls (`ActionSheetIOS.showActionSheetWithOptions` / `UIManager.showPopupMenu`).
-If this is a problem for you for some reason, please raise an issue and we'll see what can be done about it.
+If this is a problem for you for some reason, please raise an issue, and we'll see what can be done about it.

 If `OverflowMenu` contains no valid child elements, nothing will be rendered at all.
 (No `OverflowIcon`, no wrapper.)